1downy/TheSimsMods/README.md

-**HTTP Directory Explorer** is a robust Python-based CLI tool specifically designed for navigating and downloading content from AutoIndex-style directory listings.
-While it can be used for any compatible server, it is pre-configured for efficient retrieval of The Sims custom content from community archives.
+**HTTP Directory Explorer** is a robust Python-based CLI tool specifically designed for navigating and downloading content from free directory listings.